szuminyu/sephora_ulta_scraper/readme.md

-## Sephora and Ulta Beauty Location Scrapper
+## Sephora and Ulta Beauty Location Scraper

-This is a web-scrapping project at work.
+This is a web-scraping project at work.
 (DKC Analytics)

 Our client wants to understand geo-location of stores from these two huge beauty retail brands, and the information can help them decide the prime market of targetting their audience.